This page provides an overview of BigQuery Materialized Views.

 A materialized view is required to be in the same dataset as the base table.

-A materialized view is limited to referencing only a single table, and is not able to use joins or
+A materialized view can reference only a single table, and cannot use joins or

 Materialized views cannot be nested on other materialized views.

 You can use only the standard SQL dialect for materialized views.